mmonfared/Selenium-PyTest-Framework/README.md

 ## Usage

-1. To run the test suite: `pytest`.
+1. To run the tests: `pytest`.
-2. To run the test suite with parallel execution and multibrowser support: `pytest -n 2 --browser chrome,firefox`.
+2. To run the tests with parallel execution and multibrowser support: `pytest -n 2 --browser chrome,firefox`.
-3. To generate the Allure report: `pytest --alluredir=./reports/allure-report && allure serve ./reports/allure-report`.
+3. To run the tests and generate the Allure report: `pytest --alluredir=./reports/allure-report`.
+4. To see Allure report dashboard: `allure serve ./reports/allure-report`

 ## Directory Structure